-Participant identification: Participants will be identified and screened by the clinical care team only, via multiple, co-ordinated screening strategies will be used (see figure 2):
+Participant identification: Participants will be identified and screened by the clinical care team only, via multiple, co-ordinated screening strategies (see figure 2):

-- 1. Local secondary care disease registers: Groups 1 and 4 PH are typically well recorded on disease registers (regardless of referral history to a specialist centre). - 2.
-Hospital discharge data: Diagnosis specific coded discharge data (Performance and Programme Management Office, PPMO) identifies PH admissions.
+1. Local secondary care disease registers: Groups 1 and 4 PH are typically well recorded on disease registers (regardless of referral history to a specialist centre).

-Discharge data from all hospitals will be regularly screened, using PPMO data, to identify admissions of all diagnostic groups of PH.
+- 2. Hospital discharge data: Diagnosis specific coded discharge data (Performance and Programme Management Office, PPMO) identifies PH admissions. - Discharge data from all hospitals will be regularly screened, using PPMO data, to identify admissions of all diagnostic groups of PH.
 All Trusts use the generic NHS coding system.
-Recruitment teams at each hospital will screen these data and identify potential participants.
-This strategy is currently employed clinically at all trial hospitals to identify people suitable for cardiopulmonary rehabilitation, meaning robust, effective systems are already in place.

-- 3. Specialist nurse/medical clinics: People with less prevalent PH aetiology, not captured through other routes, are likely to attend the following clinics: Rheumatology, haematology, chronic heart failure, general cardiology, respiratory, adult congenital heart disease, nephrology, haemodialysis.
+Clinical care teams at each hospital will screen these data and identify potential participants.
+This strategy is currently employed clinically at all trial hospitals to identify people suitable for cardiopulmonary rehabilitation, meaning robust, effective systems are already in place. - 3.
+Specialist nurse/medical clinics: People with less prevalent PH aetiology, not captured through other routes, are likely to attend the following clinics: Rheumatology, haematology, chronic heart failure, general cardiology, respiratory, adult congenital heart disease, nephrology, haemodialysis.
 At individual Trusts, research nurses will be allocated to support recruitment from these out-patient clinics. - 4.
 Liaise with all specialist PH centres: To identify patients that live local to SPHERe centres who can be approached. - 5.
 Referrals to cardiopulmonary rehabilitation: Staff running clinical services will be involved in SPHERe.
 They will identify and approach people referred for rehab, who have diagnosed PH. - 6.
 Echocardiogram records: If necessary, clinical echocardiogram records will be searched for patients with a peak tricuspid regurgitation >3.4 m/s on transthoracic echocardiogram who have not already been approached.
 Treating clinicians will be contacted to ascertain if a subsequent diagnosis of PH was made and, if appropriate, ask them to contact the person about the trial.
 Because of the large number of such investigations performed, the low prevalence of PH, and the likelihood that such patients will already have been seen in a relevant clinic, this will be very labour intensive for a low yield.
 Nevertheless, if recruitment is slow, it is an additional strategy. - 7.
-GP or self-referral: Most potential participants will be under the care of secondary/tertiary services; however, recruitment opportunities will be maximised by: - a) Inviting GPs local to SPHERe centres to refer people with PH to the trial.
-Preliminary searches of GP record data indicate that the number of recorded diagnoses of PH are too few to make formal screening of GP records worthwhile.
-Nevertheless, the trial will be promoted to GPs. - b) The trial will be promoted though local media/social media, relevant charities and on the trial website (text for this will be submitted to the REC for approval as a substantial amendment).
+GP or self-referral: Most potential participants will be under the care of secondary/tertiary services; however, recruitment opportunities will be maximised by: - a) Displaying recruitment posters in GP practices Preliminary searches of GP record data indicate that the number of recorded diagnoses of PH are too few to make formal screening of GP records worthwhile.
+Nevertheless, the trial will be promoted to patients by placing posters in GP surgeries and interested patients will then call the SPHERe trial team. - b) The trial will be promoted though local media/social media, relevant charities and on the trial website (text for this will be submitted to the REC for approval as a substantial amendment).
 People living with PH will be able to self-refer.